-Berry College is thought to be about average in overall diversity, and is ranked #1,154 nationwide.
+Berry College is considered to be above average in overall diversity, and is ranked #1,363 nationwide.

-If available, the chart below explores ethnic diversity among the undergraduate students at Berry.
+If available, the chart below explores racial diversity among the undergraduate students at Berry.

-Berry's ethnic diversity is below the national average.
+Berry's ethnic diversity is on par with the national average.

 This may not be the best choice if you're seeking equality between the sexes (when it comes to their presence on campus).